josias-qr25/ip-locate/user-data.md

 User data is not transmitted.\
-Using the option "\[W]rite to file" will store any retrieved information on the local machine.
+Using the option "\[W]rite to file" will store any retrieved information on the local machine with the IP address as the filename.